weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Implement_ActiveSync.md

     verify that you wanted to enable it.
 That’s the only difference between enabling and disabling ActiveSync.

-10. Select **Save.**

-11. Leave the Exchange Admin Center open for use in the next task.
+9. Leave the Exchange Admin Center open for use in the next task.

 ## Task 3 - Maintain ActiveSync For a Multiple Mailboxes